Berlin river cruise: Should you book a Spree boat tour?

 Berlin boat tour: heading to the Dom

-Embarking on a Spree River cruise is a sweet, laid-back way of sightseeing and exploring Berlin.
-Apart from discovering the city from a different perspective, I found the boat tour enjoyable due to the endless views from Berlin’s canals.
+Embarking on a Spree River cruise is a sweet, laid-back way to sightsee and explore Berlin.
+Beyond discovering the city from a different perspective, I enjoyed the boat tour for the endless views of Berlin’s canals.
 Seated on the deck and exposed to the cold wind on a sunny day, it felt wonderful after a long winter.
-Moreover, through the commentary, I had the opportunity to learn new things about the historic city.
+Moreover, through the commentary, I learned new things about the historic city.

-The tour’s cost is reasonable, and there’s value in what you get for approximately 20 euros.
+The tour’s cost is reasonable, and you get good value for approximately 20 euros.
 The one-hour Berlin River Cruise exceeded my expectations and, despite sounding rather touristic, turned out to be fun.
 Book one, and enjoy an easy-going activity in one of the most fascinating European capitals.

 More about Berlin: 3 days in Berlin, Berlin Wall Memorial, Berlin by bike, 10 Berlin facts, Berlinale guide